 If you find your PC slowing down without any reason, it may be because of high CPU usage by unwanted services.
 This may happen even when you are not running any heavy services on your PC.
-Recently, many users have reported that System Idle process causes high CPU usage in Windows 11 and lags their system.
+Recently, many users have reported that the System Idle process causes high CPU usage in Windows 11 and lags their system.

 System Idle Process is a Windows Process that helps increase the efficiency of your system.
 It helps free up resources that other programs are using.
 However, this can sometimes consume more of your resources rather than freeing them.
 Due to this, many find your PC to be unresponsive.

 This issue occurs randomly and can be easily fixed by some workarounds.
 So what can be done to fix this issue?
 This article will discuss various troubleshooting steps to help fix System Idle Process High CPU in Windows 11.

 What is System Idle Process and Why Does it Cause High CPU Usage?